Parish Church of Nossa Senhora do Socorro: Interior

 The interior has a central nave, chancel, sacristy, and tribunes.
 The high altar is elaborate, with a tabernacle at the base, Solomonic columns, lambrequin, and a baldachin.
 The openings to the tribunes are elaborate, with carved and gilded railings.
 The side chapel of Our Lady of Perpetual Help is richly decorated, with a large stone arch and carvings of volutes and floral motifs.
 There are additional side altars in the church, also richly decorated.
 They are dedicated to Saint Anthony, Our Lord of Good Death, Saint Anne, Our Lord of the Passion, and the Holy Sacrament.

 The ceiling of the chancel retains its original painting.
-It has an image of Our Lady of Perpetual Help at center, flanked by figures figures representing the four continents known at the time: Europe, Africa, Asia, and the Americas.
+It has an image of Our Lady of Perpetual Help at center, flanked by figures representing the four continents known at the time: Europe, Africa, Asia, and the Americas.
 The church is noted for its image of Our Lady of Perpetual Help.
 It is a polychrome wooden sculpture of the 18th century of Jesuit craftsmanship.
 It replaced a smaller image of Our Lady of Perpetual Help; today there are two are at church.

 The church has three recent tombs.
 The tomb of the Daltro Nabuco family dates to 1877.
 A second tomb is that of José Freire da Costa Pinto, a poet and jurist.
 The third is that of Friar Inocêncio Schleirmacher, a vicar of Socorro.
 The floor of the nave has a tombstone of Eliziário Vieira Muniz Telles, a Councilor of the Order of Christ and vicar of the parish of Socorro in the early 20th century.